 There are health concerns around the use of deodorants, with formulations coming under greater scrutiny about their ingredients.
 Consumers have become increasingly concerned about the long-term impact of exposure to artificial chemicals, as well as common constituents such as aluminium.

-Unilever Philippines Inc retained its strong leadership of deodorants in 2020, gaining notable value share as a result of its closest competitor Avon Cosmetics Inc struggling to maintain sales during the lockdown as direct selling’s position as a viable distribution channel was weakened due to limited face-to-face consultations with consumers.
+Unilever Philippines Inc retained its strong leadership of deodorants in 2021, gaining notable value share as a result of its closest competitor Avon Cosmetics Inc struggling to maintain sales during the COVID-19 crisis as direct selling’s position as a viable distribution channel was weakened due to limited face-to-face consultations with consumers.
 Beiersdorf (Nivea Deodorant) and Procter & Gamble (Secret, Safeguard) also strengthened their positions due to value share gain as well as recording positive performances in terms of value growth.

-After its undynamic performance in 2020, deodorants is predicted to see growth momentum gradually building from 2021 onwards, as consumers gradually return to their routines in terms of work, exercising in gyms or socialising with friends and family depending on the relaxation of restrictions and the threat level of the pandemic.
-This will therefore, result in a greater need to regularly use deodorants given the country’s hot and humid climate.
+Deodorants is expected to see steady growth over the forecast period, as consumers gradually return to their routines in terms of work, exercising in gyms or socialising with friends and family.
+This will, therefore, result in a greater need to regularly use deodorants given the hot and humid climate in the Philippines.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

 This report comes in PDF with additional info in Excel included.